10 Best Creatine supplements

 Creatine supports energy metabolism and is therefore important for a normal energy-yielding metabolism.

-This also applies to the energy supply of muscles, especially during so-called short-term exercise.
-Normally, muscles obtain the energy they consume mainly from carbohydrates and fats.
-But it takes a while for that combustion to get going.
 To bridge this period, the muscles have their own fuel: creatine phosphate, which supplies the muscles with adenosine triphosphate (ATP) and thus energy.
 However, this supply must be replenished after use in order to recover from the effort.
 This is why power athletes often opt for a creatine supplement.

 Creatine has an effect not only on the energy supply of the muscles, but also of the brain.